Intel-bigdata/SSM/docs/ssm-erasure-coding.md

 ### 5. Throttle for SSM EC

 EC can consume large resources, especially network IO.
 SSM has a throttle to avoid cluster overload.
-When a threshold is reached, SSM will delay dispatching more EC actions if any.
+When a threshold is reached, SSM will delay dispatching more EC actions if there is any.
 By default, the throttle is turned off.
 To make the throttle work, user needs to set a positive value for the property named `smart.action.ec.throttle.mb` in smart-default.xml.

 ### 6. Note